LukeShaffer/YDB/README.md

     * Inspecting Open File Descriptors

-Now we'll step thorugh one at a time, since, as you'll notice, the one feature I neglected to add was a "help" feature.
+Now we'll step through one at a time, since, as you'll notice, the one feature I neglected to add was a `help` command.

 ## Control Flow
 ### Stepping and Continuing Execution